computer-reinvention/ChainFactory/README.md

     story: str
 ```
 ### Sequential vs Parallel Execution
-You can specify how chain links execute:
+You can specify how chainlinks execute:
 - Sequential (`--` or `sequential`): Links run one after another serially.
 - Parallel (`||` or `parallel`): Links run simultaneously for multiple inputs (requires an iterable output from the previous link).
 **Example**: A 3 step chain.